haard-lang/haard/README.md

 ## Install from source

+You need cmake to compile the project.
+The project uses only plain C++11, so you don't need to worry about dependencies :)

 1. Clone the repository
 2. Enter the directory
 3. Create a folder named build and enter it